 Relationship Help for Loneliness in Marriage

 Mountain Man and I have been married for 35 years.
-We’ve raised 9 kids and built and sometimes buried several small businesses.
+We've raised 9 kids and built and then buried several small businesses.
 There have been good years and some really difficult years.
-And like most couples, we’ve felt less on the same page than we once were, so we attended our first Marriage Seminar.
-And among other good things, we learned this cool technique for syncing up and getting back in step.
+And like most couples, we've felt less on the same page than we once were.

 THE SCIENCE - Why This Works

 In 2018, Harvard Natural Sciences Dept demonstrated an exercise in "linear dynamics" that physicists in the 1600's had already uncovered.
 In the demonstration, five metronomes are set to a certain frequency but all at different phases and are placed on a Foam Core board.
 No energy or information passes between them and they keep on ticking to their own cadence.
 But when empty soda cans are placed underneath, the board is free to move from side to side and the metronomes are able to influence each other into synchronization.
 They actually get in sync with each other by swaying gently.

 And you know what's even more amazing?
 Even if the metronomes are set to entirely different frequencies, they still sync up when they sway.
 But, note this part.
 When the cans are removed, the metronomes are no longer physically coupled and all of them begin to fall out of step again.
 Which is why it's important to sync up Every Day (you'll see.)

 Most marriages begins with starry eyes and a crisp picture of how totally amazing it's going to be to be married.
 And some of those expectations may naturally become your reality.
 But other expectations will be disappointed...because neither of you could see clearly what marriage and family would really require.
 It has to unfold as you go.